JonathanTrevatt/autonomous_robot_explorer/README.md

-note# METR4202
+Group project for METR4202 robotics and automation course at the university of Queensland./ This code autonomously navigates a 'turtlebot' robot through an environment using a custom pathfinding algorithm and ROS (robot operating system)./
-Group project for metr4202 course.
+The robot uses SLAM for mapping and navigation, and marks coordinates and orientations of QR codes detected via the on-board camera on the generated map./
-This code will autonomously operate a turtlebot robot in using ROS and gazebo, and using SLAM for mapping and navigation.
+Note: This project is deprecated and unmaintained, and as such, may no longer be functional./

 Team members:
 --------------